Skip to main content

 hookSpecificOutput is an object with event specific fields.
 For PreToolUse, this is the primary mechanism for decision control.

-For PreToolUse events, hookSpecificOutput supports three decision values:
+For PreToolUse events, hookSpecificOutput supports four decision values:

 The permissionDecisionReason field provides an explanation that Claude (or the user, in the case of “ask” decisions) sees alongside the decision.